Aspirin poisoning can occur rapidly after taking a single high dose or develop gradually after taking lower doses for a long time.

 Ringing in the ears

 Later, if poisoning is severe, the person can develop light-headedness, fever, drowsiness, hyperactivity, confusion, seizures, destroyed muscle tissue (rhabdomyolysis Rhabdomyolysis Rhabdomyolysis occurs when muscle fibers damaged by disease, injury, or toxic substances break down and release their contents into the bloodstream.
-Severe disease can cause acute kidney injury... read more ), kidney failure Overview of Kidney Failure This chapter includes a new section on COVID-19 and acute kidney injury (AKI).
-Kidney failure is the inability of the kidneys to adequately filter metabolic waste products from the blood.
-Kidney... read more , and difficulty breathing.
+Severe disease can cause acute kidney injury... read more ), kidney failure Overview of Kidney Failure Kidney failure is the inability of the kidneys to adequately filter metabolic waste products from the blood.
+Kidney failure has many possible causes.
+Some lead to a rapid decline in kidney function... read more , and difficulty breathing.

 In gradual aspirin poisoning, symptoms develop over days or weeks.
 The most common symptoms are